SALib/SALib/README.md

 * `-o, --output`: File to output your samples into (required).

 * `-s, --seed`: Random seed (optional).
-Will only affect results for Method of Morris.
+Will not affect Sobol method as it uses quasi-random sampling.

 * `--delimiter`: Output file delimiter (optional).
 Common choices:
 	* Space-delimited (default): `--delimiter=' '`